 It's all making me starving.

-Um, but this is insanity.
+But this is insanity.

 And I know many of you think this can't be possible, but it is.

-This is and the lunatics, they can't accept the Trump one.
+This is, and the lunatics, they can't accept the Trump one.

-They can't accept the Mueller report, they can't accept that everything they've built up, all the anticipation, uh so overpromising and under delivering.
+They can't accept that everything they've built up, all the anticipation, oh, so overpromising and under-delivering.

 It was never happening.

-They have no idea, earthly idea what is about to hit them.
+They have no idea, earthly idea, what is about to hit them.

-Look at look at this in Starbucks, Starbucks.
+Look at this in Starbucks.

 According to Business Insider, they're now installing needle disposal boxes in their bathrooms.